fabien-roy/glo-4002-booking-api/docs/KnownTechnicalDebts.md

 We aren't perfect.
 Here's what we know.

+## DEV

+DEV is the only use-case we have not finished.
+The only missing thing is ordering oxygen tanks for activities.

 ## EventRepository

 InMemoryEventRepository should always override the list events.
 This was not done.